But what if you want something a little bit different?

 So you’re much better off starting with more vanilla offers and networks when you build your first affiliate site.

-Well, why not check out our Free 2-hour web class on that very subject?
+Well, why not check out our free training on that very subject?

 You’ll learn how to research a niche, find the right keywords, and even get a basic site online.